suga/PlainMVC/README.markdown

     class FoobarController {

-        public function someMethodAction(SimpleHttpRequest $request, SimpleHttpResponse $response) {
+        public function someMethodAction(PlainHttpRequest $request, PlainHttpResponse $response) {
             $response->getView()->render('yourtemplate.tpl');
         }
     }

 Only with this, you can display your "yourtemplate.tpl" file in some module.
-SimpleHttpRequest and SimpleHttpResponse are injected by SimpleRequest dispatcher on the fly.
+PlainHttpRequest and PlainHttpResponse are injected by PlainRequest dispatcher on the fly.